 Like all the factories under the Lego brand, they will build it to the same standards.
 For example, they will use the same manufacturing standards, employee safety, and product quality that they have in all the other factories.
 Lego is also known for having a distinctly fun feel at its factories with much of the color and use of things that have made Lego famous.

 This marked the first Asian factory from the Lego brand.
 They opened a factory here much later than the other factories in 2016.
 They have over 20,000 solar panels installed on the roof of this factory, which generates 6 gigawatts of clean energy every year.

 The fast growth of sales in China has made it one of Lego’s fastest-growing markets.
 In 2019 alone, Lego opened over 80 new shops to serve the local markets.

 Lego Goes to the Czech Republic

-In Kladno, Czech Republic, Lego operates another factory where they build the side products like the packaging.
-Keep in mind, this manufacturing plant started operating on a much smaller scale than some of its other assets.
+In Kladno, Czech Republic, Lego operates another factory where they build the side products like packaging.
+Keep in mind that this manufacturing plant started operating on a much smaller scale than some of its other assets.